fschulze/devpi/doc/userman/devpi_commands.rst

     storage options:
-      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "pg8000": Postgresql backend, "sqlite": SQLite backend with files on the filesystem [sqlite]
+      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "pg8000": Postgresql backend with support for files in DB, "sqla_lite": sqlite backend using SQLAlchemy [sqla_lite]
       --keyfs-cache-size NUM
                             size of keyfs cache.
 If your devpi-server installation gets a lot of writes, then increasing this might